Itrek

 itrek or Israel Trek is an organization that sends graduate students in business, law, policy and STEM at U.S., Canadian, and European universities on peer-led, week-long trips to Israel.
 More than 1,300 former itrek leaders support it.
 Some trips include contacts with Israeli tech start-ups.
 Student groups supporting Palestine in the Israeli–Palestinian conflict have opposed the itrek program and called for cancellation or boycott of trips.

+itrek has received long time financial support from the Charles and Lynn Schusterman Family Philanthropies.
+In 2025, it was announced that the Philanthropies' 'Reality' program, which arranged trips to Israel for emerging leaders in the United States, would be absorbed by itrek.